Characterization of Gaussian Universality Breakdown in High-Dimensional Empirical Risk Minimization: Proofs of Subsection results

 \item by definition \eqref{eq:def_alpha_mu_star}:

 \end{itemize} Now, we know from the first result of Claim~\ref{cl:g-cgmt} that:

 which directly implies:

-Now, the mapping $\mu \mapsto [\Phi_\mu(X)]$ being $\kappa$-strictly convex, one can either look at the derivative of $\mu$ and employ Lemma~\ref{lem:minimum_variablility}, either rely on a classical result of variational analysis (\cite{RockafellarWets1998}, Theorem 7.33) that allows us to deduce convergence of minimizers from convergence of objectives to get:
+Now, the mapping $\mu \mapsto [\Phi_\mu(X)]$ being $\kappa$-strictly convex, one can either look at the derivative of $\mu$ and employ Lemma~\ref{lem:minimum_variablility}, either rely on a classical result of variational analysis, e.g., \citep[Theorem 7.33]{RockafellarWets1998} that allows us to deduce convergence of minimizers from convergence of objectives to get:

 \end{proof}

 \begin{proof}[Proof of Theorem~\ref{the:se-system} -- Fixed-point formulation] Basic properties of the Moreau envelope yield

 Treat $\mu,\alpha,\kappa$ as minimization variables and $\beta,\nu$ as maximization variables in \eqref{eq:J-tilde} and denote $u:=x^\top \mu + \alpha z$.
 The stationarity conditions are: \begin{itemize} \item Gradient with respect to $\mu$: